William B. Slaughter (rancher)

-William B. Slaughter (1852–1929) was an American rancher, cattle driver, banker and county judge.
+William Baxter Slaughter (1852 – March 28, 1929) was an American rancher, cattleman, banker and county judge.
 Born into a ranching family, he drove cattle and ranched in New Mexico before acquired a ranch in Sherman County, Texas.
 He founded local banks in Texas and New Mexico, and he was tried but acquitted on suspicion of faulty loans.
 He retired in San Antonio, Texas.

 Early life

-William Baxter Slaughter was born in 1852 in Freestone County, Texas.
+Slaughter was born in 1852, in Freestone County, Texas.
 His father, George Webb Slaughter, was a Baptist minister from Mississippi and early rancher in Texas.
 His mother was Sarah Mason.
-One of his brothers, C.C.
-Slaughter, became known as the "Cattle King of Texas."
+His brother Christopher became known as the "Cattle King of Texas".
 Another brother, John Bunyan Slaughter, was also a large rancher.

 Slaughter grew up in Palo Pinto County, Texas.
-During the American Civil War of 1861-1865, he helped his father provide beef from their ranch to the Tonkawa, a Native American tribe who were aligned with the Confederate States Army.
+During the American Civil War, he helped his father provide beef from their ranch to the Tonkawa, a Native American tribe who were aligned with the Confederate States Army.